roberto-triumph/triumph4php/docs/new-user-wizard.md

 	The PHP executable is used by triumph4php when running scripts.
 It is also used when running framework detection scripts.
 If you are running on a Windows PC, choose php-win.exe.
-On linux, choose php.
+On Linux, choose php.

-	The version dropdown will determine which version of PHP triumph4php will use for source code parsing.
+	The version drop-down will determine which version of PHP triumph4php will use for source code parsing.
 Choose `Auto` to have triumph4php use the same version as the PHP executable; or one of the other versions to use have triumph4php use a different version.
 	Choosing PHP 5.4 will enable parsing of traits, it will also parse the `use`